kubeflow/kubeflow/xgboost/README.md

 competition](https://www.kaggle.com/c/zillow-prize-1) to improve their [Zestimate](https://www.zillow.com/zestimate/).
 "Zestimates" are estimated home values based on 7.5 million statistical and machine learning models that analyze hundreds of data points on each property.
+We will do a detailed walk-through of how to implement a model and make predictions using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).